 “Root shock, at the level of the individual, is a profound emotional upheaval that destroys the working model of the world that had existed in the individual’s head.Root shock undermines trust, increases anxiety about letting loved ones out of one’s sight, destabilizes relationships, destroys social, emotional, and financial resources, and increases the risk for every kind of stress-related disease”(p 38).

-This exhibition will expand on Fullilove’s use of this term, thinking about how it relates to migration, displacement, connection to land base, and ecological grief.
+This exhibition will Build on Fullilove’s use of this term in urban settings, thinking about how it relates to migration, displacement, connection to land base, and ecological grief.
 This exhibition seeks to showcase work that engages critically with these ideas in ways that are rooted in interrogating colonialism and marginalization.

 The Artemisia Institute and the Root Shock exhibition are supported by the CRD Arts Development Service.